UK

 Immigration – labor and migration

-Impact date: 2025 - 2026 The Border Security, Asylum and Immigration Act 2025 received Royal Assent on 2 December 2025, introducing a significant expansion of the illegal working regime.
-It expands the existing right to work checks regime to include casual and temporary workers and contractors, including individuals engaged through online matching services and gig economy platforms.
-Further detail will follow when the Home Office publishes updated Codes of Practice and statutory guidance.
+Impact date: 2025 - 2026 The Border Security, Asylum and Immigration Act 2025 received Royal Assent on 2 December 2025, introducing a significant expansion of the illegal working regime, extending it beyond employees to other working arrangements, including individuals engaged under worker contracts, subcontractors, and individuals engaged through online matching services and gig economy platforms.
+The relevant provisions are not yet in force and are expected to commence this year, alongside updated statutory guidance and Codes of Practice.

 Following publication of the Immigration White Paper in May 2025, many measures continue to progress through implementation and consultation phases.
-On 8 January 2026 the English language requirement increased from B1 to B2 for the Skilled Worker, High Potential Individual and Scale-up routes.
+Upcoming proposed changes include reduction of the Graduate visa route from 2 years to 18 months (from 1 January 2027) and introduction of the English language requirement for adult dependants (date awaited).

 Employer risk Employers should prepare for higher recruitment costs and tighter regulations on sponsorship.